ShambhaviKh/IDS-706-Week-2-Mini-Assignment/README.md

 - **Readable & Professional:** Clear variable names, docstrings, and formatted code
 - **Reproducible & Testable:** Docker, Dev Container, unit tests, CI/CD badges
 - **Enhanced Analysis:** New features, visualizations, and ML evaluation improvements

-This comparison highlights the evolution from a **linear, monolithic script** to a **modular, professional, and reproducible project workflow**.

 ---

 ## Table of Contents